 Mr. Nicholas received a B.A.
 Hotel Administration from Cornell University and an M.B.A from the Goizuetta Business School at Emory University.
 He currently serves as the Immediate Past President and member of the Strategic Advisory Council of the Hotel Asset Manager Association and on the executive board of the Georgia Hospitality and Lodging Association (GHLA).
 Mr. Nicholas is also a member of the Marriott International Advisory Committee for AC Hotels, MOXY and Residence Inn, and is a former President of the Cornell Hotel Society.

-Mr. Grass is a partner with responsibility for leading Noble’s
+Mr. Grass is a principal with responsibility for leading Noble’s

 project development team in the execution of renovation, redevelopment and new

 Prior to joining Noble in 2005, Mr. Grass was executive vice president for the Winter Construction Company where he created the hospitality division and managed all construction-related operations.
 He is a LEED Accredited Professional with the U.S. Green Building Council and has more than 28 years of hospitality industry experience.

 Mr. Grass received a B.S. in Construction Management from the Georgia Institute of Technology and is a past board member of the Associated Builders and Contractors of Georgia and the Construction Education Foundation of Georgia.